Know more about my tutoring

 What are your hobbies?

 When I’m not working, I spend most of my time with my wife and children in our home in Mohegan Lake.
 Because I often work for the entire day on Sundays, we enjoy spending time with family and friends each Saturday.
-I also dabble in home improvement and study Taekwondo at J.Y.
+I also enjoy yard work and study Taekwondo at J.Y.
 Moon Taekwondo in Croton.